AOP-PHP/AOP/doc/Contents/chapter2.md

 ### Basics ###

-Selectors will enables you to describe with a very simple syntax functions and methods that should be considered for raising the execution of a given advice.
+Selectors will enables you to describe with a very simple syntax functions, methods and properties that should be considered for raising the execution of a given advice.

-At their simpliest form, selectors will be given the name of the function itself, including its namespace.
+At their simpliest form, selectors will be given the name of the function itself, including its namespace, followed by parenthesis.

 eg :
-*    functionName will raise advices for every call of the function functionName
+*    functionName() will raise advices for every call of the function functionName
-*    namespaceOne\namespaceTwo\functionName will raise advices for every call of the function functionName in the namespace namespaceOne\namespaceTwo, but won't be triggered if you're calling only a method named functionName in an another namespace.
+*    namespaceOne\namespaceTwo\functionName() will raise advices for every call of the function functionName in the namespace namespaceOne\namespaceTwo, but won't be triggered if you're calling only a method named functionName in an another namespace.

-Of course you can specify a method of an object of a given class name, by separating the class name and the method name by two colons (::).
+Of course you can specify a method of an object of a given class name, by separating the class name and the method name by "->".

 eg :
-*    MyClass::myMethod will be triggered while calling the method myMethod of any instance of the class MyClass
+*    MyClass->myMethod() will be triggered while calling the method myMethod of any instance of the class MyClass
-*    \namespaceOne\namespaceTwo\MyClass::myMethod will be triggered while calling the method myMethod of any instance of the class MyClass in the namespace \namespaceOne\namespaceTwo.
+*    \namespaceOne\namespaceTwo\MyClass->myMethod() will be triggered while calling the method myMethod of any instance of the class MyClass in the namespace \namespaceOne\namespaceTwo.

+If you want to work on properties, the syntax for methods is to be considered, you simply have to ommit the final parenthesis.

+eg :
+*    MyClass->myProperty will be triggered while using the property myProperty of any instance of the class MyClass
+*    \namespaceOne\namespaceTwo\MyClass->myProperty will be triggered while using the property myProperty of any instance of the class MyClass in the namespace \namespaceOne\namespaceTwo.

 ### public / protected / private ###

-There is a specitic keyword you can use to tell AOP to consider only methods that are public, protected or private.
+There is a specitic keyword you can use to tell AOP to consider only methods / properties that are public, protected or private.

 eg :
-*    public MyClass::myMethod will be triggered while calling public methods named myMethod.
+*    public MyClass->myMethod() will be triggered while calling public methods named myMethod.
-*    public | protected MyClass::myMethod will be triggered while calling public or protected methods named myMethod.
+*    public | protected MyClass->myMethod() will be triggered while calling public or protected methods named myMethod.
+*    public MyClass->myProperty will be triggered while using a public property named myProperty on an object of class MyClass.
+*    public | protected MyClass->myProperty will be triggered while using a public or protected property named myProperty of an object of class MyClass.

 For those keywords, you can use a negation with the exclamation mark (!)

 eg :
-*    !public MyClass::* will accept every non public method call of objects of type MyClass in the root namespace
+*    !public MyClass->*() will accept every non public method call of objects of type MyClass in the root namespace
+*    !public MyClass->* will accept every non public property operation on objects of type MyClass in the root namespace

 ### Wildcards ###